ARC Resources: Acquisitions and disposals

+2026 Shell acquisition

+On April 27, 2026, it was announced that Shell plc agreed to buy ARC Resources in a deal valued at $22 billion.

 Areas of operation

 With operations spanning western Canada, ARC's activities include the exploration, development and production of conventional oil and natural gas reserves.
 As at Q2 2021, ARC's commodity mix was approximately 60% natural gas and 40% liquids.

 ARC has operations in two core areas across Western Canada: